How much money do I need to retire?

 You want a comfortable and secure retirement, but how much money do you need to save in order to ensure this?

-Marketing material from pension and investment companies often features prominent stock photography of older people with brilliant white hair and teeth, dressed in breezy white linen, strolling along the beach or clinking glasses of bubbly.
+When you see marketing from pension providers, you often see stock photographs of people with brilliant white hair and teeth, dressed in breezy white linen, strolling along the beach or clinking glasses of bubbly, and probably on a cruise.

 But it is possible to get a general idea.